Powerlearnproject/se-day1-assignment-Aka0251k/README.md

 High Flexibility: Adapts to changing requirements.
 Example: Ideal for projects needing frequent updates and adaptability.

-Question 5: Roles and Responsibilities in a Software Engineering Team

 Software Developer:
 Role: Develops and maintains the software.